StaticVoidInter/BasilPet/README.md

-This repo has been cleared due to OMORI fan policy "please refrain from using official assets, official art, or the OMORI logo in fan work".
+This repo has been cleared for some reason
-(I didn't know this policy before, sorry.)